 In the book God Changes Your Brain, Dr. Andrew Newburg found that those who pray and meditated have a highly developed parietal lobe, which improves memory and improves well-being.
-An article, published in Critical Care Clinics states that prayer is the second-most common form of pain management, next to oral medicine.
+An article published in Critical Care Clinics states that prayer is the second-most common form of pain management, after oral medicine.

 Because of these and other findings, many in the medical community want to boost their patients’ health by understanding and encouraging practices of belief.
 Clinicians should not ignore the profound impact that spiritual beliefs can have on patients and caregivers.

 At CTCA, we truly value and encourage the faith community to marshal its strength to fight back against cancer.
 Because of this view, we introduced Our Journey of Hope® (OJOH), our spiritual outreach program.
 OJOH offers full-day training sessions for pastors and lay members to equip them with the tools to address and respond to the needs of families and individuals dealing with cancer.
 We teach caregivers as well.